fabiohvp/sveltekit-passport-oauth2/README.md

 );

 //logout.ts
-//first parameter is the cookieName, if you pass 'undefined' it will use the default
+//first parameter is the cookieName, if you pass 'undefined' it will use the {DefaultCookieName}
 //second parameter is a callback in case you want to redirect, if you don't pass a callback the response will
 //be only headers to set cookie to maxAge=0 and an empty body export const get = logoutMethod(undefined, (request, response) => {